 It is every company’s goal to increase revenue yearly.
 To do that, a company has to have growth.
-Depending on the company, growth can get measured by an increase in profit, market shares, or it can also get increased in sales.
+Growth gets measured by an increase in profit, market shares, or an increase in sales.
 That is why it is essential to keep customers satisfied and loyal to a company by keeping them engaged.
-Customer engagement and loyalty can help the car dealership get a steady stream of new customers thru referrals and repeat business.
+Customer engagement can help get new customers by referrals and repeat business.

 Why is it important?

 With customers engaged it's more likely they are to promote the use of a product to other people.
-With so many car dealerships offering the same service, the level of customer engagement is what will differentiate a company from the rest of its competitors in the same market.
-Not only that, but existing customers can also bring in new clients or customers for the company.
+Having many car dealerships offering the same service is steep market competition.
+Dealerships need to diversity and remain unique to help keep customers engaged.
+The level of customer engagement will keep a company ahead of its competitors.

 How Engagement leads to success?

-To boost engagement, car dealership should provide a consistent experience.
-Whether they are dealing with receptionist, service advisor, shuttle driver, chat representative and in social media.
-The quality of service has to be the same.
+For engagement, car dealership should provide a consistent customer experience.
+Regardless of who they are talking with at the dealership, the quality of service has to be the same.
 Empower and train everyone in the dealership to provide one resolution.
-And that has to be the mindset regardless of how the customer interacts with them.
-Keep customer engaged as well thru the social media channels, build communities, create forums, sponsor events and share relevant information.
-When people join these kinds of activities, they feel that they will be given a voice and a chance to belong in the online community.
-Boosting engagement is also the perfect avenue to drive customer referrals.
-Don't forget to incentivize referral activities because it can speed up the process of getting new leads.
+And that has to be the mindset for everyone regardless where the customer is in the sales process.
+Keep them engaged in various social media channels.
+You can build communities, create forums, sponsor events and share relevant information.
+When people join these kinds of activities, they feel that they get a voice and a place in the online community.
+This is would also be a perfect avenue to drive customer referrals.
+Incentivize referral activities because it can speed up the process of getting new leads.

 Ways to measure engagement

 a.
-Customer Effort Score - it measures the ease of experience by asking how much effort was required to use the product or service.
+Customer Effort Score - it measures the ease of experience by asking how much effort does it take to use the product or service.
 “Companies create loyal customers by helping them solve their problems quickly and easily.”

 When to use the Customer Effort Score:

-- Immediately after an interaction with a product that led to a purchase or subscription.
+- Right after an interaction with a product that led to a sale or subscription.

-- To measure the aggregate experience someone has with your brand or product in general.
+- To measure the total experience someone has with your brand or product in general.

-- The strongest predictor of future purchase behavior
+- The strongest predictor of future sale behavior.

-- Does not provide information regarding the customer’s overall relationship with your business.
+- Does not provide information on the customer’s relationship with your business.

 When to use Net Promoter Score:

-- To know the customer’s overall sentiment about your Company.
+- To know the customer’s sentiment about your Company.

 - To know the Company’s strengths and weaknesses.